Asthma and Smoking: What's the Deal?

-When I turned 18, at the end of one of my doctor appointments, my asthma doctor started for the door, stopped, and turned around in Colombo-like fashion and said, “Oh!
+I was 18 years old.
+At the end of one of my doctor appointments, my asthma doctor started for the door, stopped, and turned around in Colombo-like fashion and said, “Oh!
 And one more thing.”
 He paused, perhaps for effect, then said.
 “If you should ever decide to smoke cigarettes, let me know and I’ll do you a favor and put you out of your misery.”

 It was his way of reminding me that I best not smoke.
 His words were well received, even though I was already well aware that I should never smoke, considering I had had been dealing with severe asthma my entire life.

-Tobacco smoke was sometimes a remedy for asthma, but more than likely it was asthma cigarettes, which contained belladonna and stramonium.
-I think it was Francis Rackeman (1877-1973) who once quipped that he could always tell which homes belonged to asthmatics by the sweet aroma of asthma cigarettes.
+Tobacco smoke was sometimes a remedy for asthma, but more than likely it was "asthma cigarettes," which contained belladonna and stramonium.1 I think it was Francis Rackeman (1877-1973) who once quipped that he could always tell which homes belonged to asthmatics by the sweet aroma of asthma cigarettes.

 Research on smoking and asthma